MalteKurz/VineCopulaMatlab/docs/DemoVineCPP.md

 # Demo of the VineCPP toolbox

 This demo should illustrate how the VineCPP toolbox can be used to work with vine copulas.
 This demo starts with the simulation of data from vine copula models.
 The focus in this part is on the simulation from vine copulas, where some of the conditional copulas are copulas for which the parameter is a function of the conditioning variable.
 The second part shows how one can use the functions of the VineCPP toolbox to select simplified vine copula models.
 Estimation is illustrated in the third part of this demo.
 The fourth part of the demo shows how one can use the toolbox to test for simplified vine copulas.
-It is shown how the simplifying assumption can be tested with an sequential approach, based on a statistical tests on vectorial independencies.
+It is shown how the simplifying assumption can be tested with a sequential approach, based on a statistical tests on vectorial independencies.

 ## Simulating possibly non-simplified vine copulas

 In the following three different data generating processes will be used to present the functioning of the toolbox.
 The first example is the five-dimensional Clayton copula.
-From this copula, one can simulate in two different ways, either  by using the laplace transform to simulate directly from the five-dimensional Archimedean copula or by simulating from the corresponding C-Vine representation (like it will be done in the following).
+From this copula, one can simulate in two different ways, either  by using the Laplace transform to simulate directly from the five-dimensional Archimedean copula or by simulating from the corresponding C-Vine representation (like it will be done in the following).

 <pre class="codeinput"><span class="comment">% Choose the number of dimensions for the C-Vine.</span>
 dimension = 5;